 - Add the beef and break it apart with a spatula.
 Cook for 3-4 minutes, until desaturated in colour, stirring a few times.
 Add the spices and salt and stir through.
+Make sure not to burn the beef.
 Press Cancel to stop the Saute function.

 - Finally, add the rice, tomato passata or crushed tomatoes, sweet corn and water.
-Stir well and pop the lid on top and lock.
+Stir well, making sure you scrape any stuck on bits from the bottom to prevent a Burn notice.
+Pop the lid on top and lock.
 Set to Manual/Pressure Cook for 5 minutes.
 The pressure will take about 5 minutes to build up and the timer will start.
 Once it’s done, quick-release the pressure manually as soon as possible.

 - While burrito filling is cooking, prepare other ingredients: grated cheese, scallions and cilantro.
 We like to make simple lettuce, tomato and avocado salad as a side dish.